Genivia/ugrep/README.md

                   Print NUM lines of leading and trailing context surrounding each match.
 The default is 2 and is equivalent to -A 2 -B 2.
 Places a --group-separator between contiguous groups of matches.
 Note: no whitespace may be given between the option and its  argument.

            -c, --count
                   Only  a  count  of selected lines is written to standard output.
                   When used with option -g, counts the number of patterns matched.
                   With option -v, counts the number of non-matching lines.

            --colour[=WHEN], --color[=WHEN]
                   Mark  up  the  matching  text  with the expression stored in the GREP_COLOR or GREP_COLORS environment  variable.
 The  possible values of WHEN can be `never', `always' or `auto'.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to process it.
 By default, ACTION  is  `read',  which  means  that devices are read just as if they were ordinary files.
 If ACTION is `skip', devices are silently skipped.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process  it.
 By default,  ACTION  is  `read',  i.e., read directories just as if they were ordinary files.
 If ACTION is  `skip',  silently  skip directories.
 If ACTION is `recurse', read all files under each directory, recursively, following symbolic links  only  if  they are  on  the command line.
 This is equivalent to the -r option.
                   If ACTION is `dereference-recurse', read all  files  under  each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify  a PATTERN used during the search of the input: an input line is selected if it matches any of  the  specified  patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'), or when option -f is used.

            --exclude=GLOB
                   Skip  files  whose path name matches GLOB (using wildcard match- ing).
 A path name glob can use *, ?, and  [...]  as  wildcards, and  \  to  quote  a  wildcard or backslash character literally.
                   Note that --exclude patterns take priority over  --include  pat- terns.
+This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories whose path name matches GLOB from recursive searches.
 Note that --exclude-dir patterns take  priority  over --include-dir patterns.
+This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be  matched.
 This  forces  ugrep  to behave as fgrep but less efficiently.

            -f FILE, --file=FILE
                   Read  one  or  more newline-separated patterns from FILE.
 Empty pattern lines in the file are not processed.
-Options -F, -w, and -x do not apply to patterns  in  FILE.
+Options  -F,  -w, and  -x  do not apply to FILE patterns.
 If FILE does not exist, uses the GREP_PATH environment variable to attempt to open FILE.
+                  This option may be repeated.

            -G, --basic-regexp
                   Interpret  pattern  as  a  basic  regular expression (i.e. force ugrep to behave as traditional grep).

            -g, --no-group
                   Do not group pattern matches on  the  same  line.
 Display  the matched  line again for each additional pattern match, using `+' as the field separator for each additional line.

            --group-separator=SEP